Article

 Alley Spring

-The three-quarter-mile Spring Branch Trail circles Alley Spring, west of Eminence.
-The state’s seventh-largest freshwater spring pumps out more than 80 million gallons of water each day.
-The Alley Spring Overlook Trail is a 1.5-mile loop that includes a steep climb to an overlook with views of the valley below.
-Historic Alley Mill, at the edge of the teal-blue spring, is one of the most photographed spots Missouri.
+The state’s seventh-largest spring, Alley Spring – also located in the Ozark National Scenic Riverways – pumps out more than 80 million gallons of water each day.
+The three-quarter-mile Spring Branch Trail circles the spring, 5 miles west of Eminence.
+The Alley Spring Overlook Trail, a 1.5-mile loop, includes a steep climb to an overlook with views of the valley.
+Historic Alley Mill that sits at the edge of the teal-blue spring is one of the most photographed spots Missouri.
+The grounds include picnic areas, a historic one-room schoolhouse and restored general store.
+A campground is located nearby.

-A red mill sits in the background surrounded by lush green trees.
+A red mill surrounded by a lush forest sits in the background.
 In the foreground, a teal blue spring is framed by yellow wildflowers.

-Alley Spring, located in Eminence, is Missouri’s seventh-largest spring pumps out more than 80 million gallons of water each day.
+Alley Spring, Missouri’s seventh-largest spring, produces more than 80 million gallons of water each day.

 Greer Spring

-Trek through rugged Ozark terrain to reach Greer Spring, the state’s second largest, churning out 214 million gallons of water daily.
-Greer Spring Trail, a nearly 2-mile out-and-back hike, is located eight miles north of Alton.
-The spring water rushes from the mouth of a cave, creating a fast-moving stream that feeds the Eleven Point River.
+Trek along a picturesque trail to reach Greer Spring, the state’s second largest, churning out 210 million gallons of water daily.
+Greer Spring Trail, a nearly 2-mile (round trip) hike, is located in Mark Twain National Forest, about 8 miles north of Alton.
+The spring water rushes from the mouth of a cave, creating a powerful stream that feeds the Eleven Point River.

-A person stands atop a moss covered rock and gazes as the rushing water of a sparkling teal blue spring in Missouri.
+A teenage boy stands atop a moss covered rock and gazes as the rushing water of a sparkling teal blue spring.

 Greer Spring is Missouri’s second-largest spring, churning out 214 million gallons of water a day.

-The 1.4-mile Spring Trail at Ha Ha Tonka State Park, located at Lake of the Ozarks, starts at the edge of the lake and travels alongside rock bluffs to a spring with an average daily flow of 58 million gallons of water.
+Follow the 1.4-mile Spring Trail to reach Ha Ha Tonka Spring, Missouri’s 12th largest spring.
+Located in Ha Ha Tonka State Park at Lake of the Ozarks, the trail starts at the edge of the lake and travels alongside rock bluffs to the spring, which has an average daily flow of 58 million gallons of water.
 Beyond the spring, the loop trail ascends 316 steps and provides spectacular views.
+The park includes more than a dozen hiking trails, fascinating geological features, including a natural bridge and sinkholes, and the remains of a historic stone “castle” built in the early 1900s.
+There’s also picnic areas and a fishing dock on the lake.

-Trout fishing attracts thousands to Maramec Spring Park each year, but you don’t have to be an angler to enjoy the scenery.
-The centerpiece of the park is the spring, the fifth largest in Missouri, producing an average 96 million gallons of water daily.
-You’ll also find beautiful springs at Missouri’s other trout parks: Bennett Spring State Park, Roaring River State Park and Montauk State Park.
+Trout fishing attracts thousands of visitors to Maramec Spring Park each year, but you don’t have to be an angler to enjoy the scenery.
+The centerpiece of the park is the spring, the fifth largest in Missouri, producing an average of 100 million gallons of water daily.
+Located 7 miles southeast of St. James, the park includes picnic areas, hiking trails, a campground and a cafe.
+In addition to Roaring River State Park and Meramec Spring Park, you can find significant springs at other Missouri trout parks including Bennett Spring State Park and Montauk State Park.